dharshan-devx/Wall-Calander-Takeuforward-task/README.md

 ### Motion vs Performance

-Animations can easily impact performance, especially on lower-end devices.

-To handle this:
+Animations were carefully controlled to avoid performance issues:
 - Heavy animations are limited to key interactions
-- Mobile view reduces visual complexity
+- Mobile devices use simplified visuals
-- Focus was kept on smooth interaction rather than excessive effects
+- Focus remains on smooth interaction (~60fps)

 ---

 ### Separation of Logic and UI

-Date logic is separated from UI components.
+Date logic is handled separately from UI components:

-This helps:
-- Keep components clean and reusable
+- Keeps components reusable and clean
-- Reduce unnecessary re-renders
+- Reduces unnecessary re-renders
-- Make the range selection logic easier to manage
+- Makes complex interactions easier to manage

 ---

 ### Tooltip Handling

-Tooltips adjust automatically based on screen edges.
+Tooltips dynamically adjust position based on screen boundaries:

-This prevents:
-- Overflow issues
+- Prevents overflow issues
-- Broken layouts on smaller devices
+- Improves usability on smaller screens

 ---

 ## Performance Considerations

-Some animations (like SVG transitions and backgrounds) can be expensive.
+Animations like SVG transitions and dynamic backgrounds can be expensive.

-So:
+To handle this:
-- Mobile devices use simplified rendering
+- Reduced visual complexity on mobile devices
-- Priority is given to interaction performance
+- Prioritized interaction performance
-- UI remains responsive even during rapid interactions
+- Ensured consistent responsiveness during rapid interactions

 ---